leeweiming3/tp/docs/UserGuide.md

 ### Delete a job: `delete_job`

-Deletes an existing job from the list.
+Deletes an existing job from the job list.

 Format: `delete_job INDEX`